commadelimited/beginners-guide-to-django-rest-framework/article.md

 > {'id': 1, 'first_name': u'Andy', 'last_name': u'Matthews'}
 ```

-Let's take a few more steps and see what our API will show us in the browser after our data is run through our new AuthorSerializer.
+Let's add a few more lines of code and see what our API will show us in the browser after our data is run through our new AuthorSerializer.

 ### Checking out the web browseable API

-First, open `bookreview/urls.py` and make sure the following line is in place:
+First, open `bookreview/urls.py` and add the following line just after `index_view`:

 ```
 url(r'^authors/$', views.AuthorView.as_view(), name='author-view'),